orbitalquark/textadept/docs/manual.md

 Textadept provides buffer-based word completion.
 It can also autocomplete symbols for programming languages and display documentation for functions and other symbols.

-You can show word completion candidates for partially-typed words via `Ctrl+Enter` on Windows and Linux, `^Esc` on macOS, and `M-Enter` in the terminal version.
+You can show word completion candidates for partially-typed words via `Ctrl+Enter` on Windows and Linux, `⌘↩` on macOS, and `^Enter` in the terminal version.
 Continuing to type changes the suggested completion.
 Use the arrow keys to navigate within the list and press `Enter` to insert the rest of the selected word.
 By default, the list of completions comes from the current buffer.
 You can configure Textadept to look in all open buffers by setting